 I’m not alone in being annoyed by this behavior: In a survey by YP.com, “inconsistent information,” “website has inaccurate information,” “wrong contact information listed online,” and “no website” are among the top reasons consumers won’t visit a local business.

-Make sure your website is current, with your location, hours, and contact information clearly listed.
-Also make sure it’s mobile-friendly (for customers searching for your business on their phones) and loads quickly (3 seconds is the industry standard for retailers, though many top retailers’ sites load faster than that).
+Make sure you have a business website, and that it’s current, with your location, hours, and contact information clearly listed.
+Also make sure it’s mobile-friendly (for customers searching for your business on their phones) and loads quickly (three seconds is the industry standard for retailers, though many top retailers’ sites load faster than that).